Brexit and Guernsey – What you need to know

 Protocol 3 also preserves the rights of Channel Islanders in the UK but provides that Channel Islanders with no direct connection to the UK (through birth, descent from a parent or grandparent or 5 years' continuous residence in the UK) shall not benefit from EU provisions relating to free movement of persons and services.
 It also requires equal treatment by the islands' authorities of all EU citizens.

-Protocol 3 will cease to have any effect once the UK's membership of the EU ceases, irrespective of whether a deal is agreed – the Protocol 3 relationship is dependent on the UK remaining a member of the EU and will cease to exist simultaneously with all other treaty arrangements between the UK and the EU.
+Protocol 3 technically ceased to have any effect once Brexit occurs, irrespective of whether a deal is agreed – the Protocol 3 relationship is dependent on the UK remaining a member of the EU but it was agreed under the Withdrawal Agreement that it would continue to apply.
+However, on 31 December 2020, at the end of the transition period, it will cease to apply, simultaneously with all other arrangements between the UK and the EU.

-In addition, Guernsey has enacted legislation, The European (Brexit) (Bailiwick of Guernsey) Law, 2018, to repeal the domestic legislation enacted to implement the arrangements set out in Protocol 3 (The European Communities (Bailiwick of Guernsey) Law, 1973 (as amended)) with effect from exit day, regardless whether the UK secures a Brexit deal.
+Guernsey has enacted legislation, The European (Brexit) (Bailiwick of Guernsey) Law, 2018) (the Brexit Law) to repeal the domestic legislation enacted to implement the arrangements set out in Protocol 3 (The European Communities (Bailiwick of Guernsey) Law, 1973 (as amended)) with effect from exit day (which was subsequently modified to reflect the end of the transition period), regardless whether the UK secures a Brexit deal.

 Yes and no. In short, EU laws are not applicable in Guernsey except in a limited number of cases under Protocol 3.